-All accidents and incidents, including near-misses or dangerous occurrences, will be reported as soon as possible to the health and safety officer using the standard Accident Report Form.
+All accidents and incidents, including near-misses or dangerous occurrences, will be reported as soon as possible to the school Health and Safety Officer using the standard Accident Report.
+The Operations manager will then record via the relevant google form.
+Please refer to the Standard Operating Procedure.

-The health and safety officer will be responsible for informing the headteacher if the accident is fatal or a 'major injury', as outlined by the HSE.
+The Health and Safety Officer will be responsible for informing both the Headteacher and Business Partner for Estates if the accident is fatal or a 'major injury', as outlined by the HSE.